About

 A zine is a small, self-published or handmade booklet that nurtures radical action.
 They can be an artwork, an act of documentation or an educational resource — but crucially they are anything you want it to be.
 The designation ‘zine’ signifies less about the content of the publication than it indicates its existence outside of mainstream publishing channels.
 For hundreds of years, zines have served underrepresented communities, uplifting the voices of those most frequently dismissed.

-About the Founder
+About the Team

-Laura has an BA in History of Art from the University of York, winning the dissertation prize for the thesis 'Indigenous and Modern Textiles: Ancient America in the Work of Anni Albers and Cecilia Vicuna' and an MA from University College London in History of Art, also winning the dissertation prize for the thesis 'A Diary of Touch: Rhetorics of Queer Identity in Contemporary Quilting Practices'.
+She holds a BA in History of Art from the University of York, where she received the dissertation prize for her thesis Indigenous and Modern Textiles: Ancient America in the Work of Anni Albers and Cecilia Vicuña.
+She also holds an MA in History of Art from University College London, where she again received the dissertation prize for A Diary of Touch: Rhetorics of Queer Identity in Contemporary Quilting Practices.

-Instagram | LinkedIn | Website
+LinkedIn | Website

 Marisa Clements